GIR-pub/deepdotweb/_posts/2015/03/30/urgent-psa-stop-doxxing-yourself/index.md

-<p>With the recent massive influx of traffic on this site, since <a title="Evolution Marketplace Exit Scam: Biggest Exist Scam Ever?" href="/2015/03/18/evolution-marketplace-exit-scam-biggest-exist-scam-ever/">Evo went down</a> and even more since <a href="/marketplace-directory/listing/agora-market">Agora is down</a>, there is also a massive influx of people doing all they can to doxx themselves (<a href="/2014/03/02/deepdotwebs-darknet-dictionary/">post their own personal details</a>) <span style="text-decoration: underline;">along with incriminating information</span> like:</p>
+<p>With the recent massive influx of traffic on this site, since <a title="Evolution Marketplace Exit Scam: Biggest Exist Scam Ever?" href="/2015/03/18/evolution-marketplace-exit-scam-biggest-exist-scam-ever/">Evo went down</a> and even more since <a href="#">along with incriminating information</span> like:</p>
 <ul>
 <li>What they ordered</li>
 <li>From which vendor</li>